munozarturo/munozarturo.com/content/projects/vval.md

 The above pattern basically makes vval useless, because on top of being a lot more readable it's less code because even if you used the `validate` function to validate multiple input types you would still need to handle them.

 Besides a couple of revisions made to update the PyPI packaging, to touch up the brand, and to extend functionality a little, vval has mostly remained the same since Novemeber of 2022.
 Thus it remains a fond reminder of my early days.
-For that I love it; the same way I imagine *Picasso* loved his first painting or *García Márquez* his first short story.
+For that I love it; the same way I imagine *Picasso* loved his first painting, or *García Márquez* his first short story.